microsoft/api-guidelines/graph/GuidelinesGraph.md

-//// TODO if there's a peer to bar, such as `baz` derives `intermediate`, it would still work to change it to `baz`
 //// TODO are there edge cases where it's not "read-only" but actually "no creating" types?

 //// TODO if there are no derived types of the newly specified type, nor of the existing specified type, then we just need duck typing